-In her revealing runaway New York Times bestselling book, Maybe You Should Talk To Someone, Lori Gottlieb takes us on an eye-opening, behind-the-scenes tour of the human condition, sharing stories of the patients she sees as a therapist – along with her own as a “card-carrying member of the human race.”
-In conversation with actress Julia Sweeney, Gottlieb talks about what it’s like being on the emotional front lines of the current crisis, the role of laughter and joy especially during challenging times, and the life-changing benefits of sharing our stories (the real ones) with each other.
+In her revealing New York Times bestselling book, Maybe You Should Talk To Someone, Gottlieb leads a behind-the-scenes tour of the human condition, sharing stories of her patients as well as challenges faced in her own personal and professional life.
+During this SXSW Session, Gottlieb expands on the life-changing benefits of sharing our stories (the real ones) with each other.

 “There is no value judgement to our feelings.
 Our feelings are what makes us human.” – Lori Gottlieb

-During the conversation, Gottlieb remarks on the grand display of human resilience during these uncertain times as shown by the myriad of ways people are finding connection while simultaneously experiencing anxiety and grief.
+Gottlieb remarks on the grand display of human resilience during these uncertain times as shown by the myriad of ways people are finding connection while simultaneously experiencing anxiety and grief.
 “People need to notice what they are doing well during this time,” said Gottlieb.
 “So many people are so resilient, adaptable, and flexible.
 I don’t think we give ourselves enough credit for how well we are doing.”

 From the changing landscape of virtual therapy to unpacking loneliness versus solitude, Gottlieb and Sweeney cover a range of valuable topics for these remote times.
-They also share an important reminder that we are not truly isolated with the virtual world at our finger tips so don’t hesitate to reach out to others.
-Watch their inspiring talk and then call a friend!
+They also share an important reminder that we are not truly isolated with the virtual world at our finger tips and to not hesitate in reaching out to others.
+Watch their inspiring conversation “Maybe You Should Talk To Someone” and then call a friend after.